mfercoin (MFER) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 mfercoin Historical Price

-According to the latest data gathered on mfercoin live price page, the current price of mfercoin is 0.004284USD.
+According to the latest data gathered on mfercoin live price page, the current price of mfercoin is 0.003703USD.
 The circulating supply of mfercoin(MFER) is

 In the past 24 hours, mfercoin has shown a price movement of